Canon AV-1 Review: Film Photography Made Fun

 Metering

 How’s the metering in the AV-1, you ask?
 Great, I’d say.
-The AV-1 uses TTL (Through The Lens) metering, meaning it meters the intensity of light through the lens reflected from the scene.
+The AV-1 uses TTL (Through The Lens) metering, meaning it measures the intensity of light through the lens, as reflected from the scene.
 This handy feature has been commonplace in cameras since its inception in the early 1960s.
 From what I’ve read, it uses a centre-weighted average metering pattern.
-So, provided you keep your subject fairly central in the frame, it will expose correctly for it.
+So, provided you keep your subject fairly central in the frame, it will be exposed correctly.

 It has no exposure compensation, contributing to its simplicity.
 So, if you’re not ofay with exposure and the exposure triangle, you can let the camera do the work and decide only the aperture.
-It’s not manual, so you have no choice about manually setting the exposure, but you can adjust the exposure if you really want to.
+It’s not manual, so you can’t manually set the exposure, but you can adjust it if you really want to.
 This is how.

 Suppose you carry a light meter around and want to adjust the exposure because the camera is getting it wrong (or you’re cheating with your digital camera to set your exposure).
 You can use the ASA (ISO) setting as the exposure compensation because altering the ASA setting fools the camera’s metering into over- or under-exposing.
 Lowering by one stop (200 to 100, for example) would reduce metering sensitivity by one stop and drop the shutter speed by one stop.
 Raising it would do the opposite.

-There is also another handy feature on the camera to assist with exposure – a backlight control switch.
-It increases exposure by 1.5 stops via the shutter speed and is designed for when your subject is backlit.
+There is also a handy feature on the camera to assist with exposure: a backlight control switch.
+It increases exposure by 1.5 stops via shutter speed and is designed for backlit subjects.
 For example, if someone is in front of a window, press and hold the backlight control switch, which will alter the shutter speed to allow 1.5 stops for more light.

 20240505Canon AV 1 Review 007